 Can I Use Mortar Mix Instead of Concrete?

 Mortar and concrete are the most commonly used materials in construction engineering.
-Mortar, composed of cement, sand, and water, is a bonding agent to hold bricks and blocks together during construction.
+Mortar, composed of cement, sand, and water, bonds bricks and blocks together during construction.
 Concrete comprises cement, aggregate (stone or gravel), and water.
 Both mortar and concrete have been used in construction for centuries, significantly advancing the capabilities of modern architecture.

 Mortar has many uses in building construction.
 It can fill gaps between bricks or block pieces, form bond beams to reinforce walls and foundations, waterproof the structure by blocking water penetration within the masonry wall system, and form arches or vaults with its structural strength alone.
 In addition to these structural roles, mortar protects against fire damage by providing an insulative barrier between masonry materials and creating an even surface for painting or other finishes.